Macrofossil: Etymology

 The origins of the term macrofossil dates back to 1937 and was first used by G. D. Hanna, a US paleontologist and malacologist.

 Scientific thought

 Macrofossils have been subject to analysis since ancient times.
 Several Greek philosophers used fossilized shellfish to theorize the land was once covered by oceans.
 Macrofossils of body parts have been used to reconstruct extinct animals and provide basis for evolutionary lineages.
 Georges Cuvier, a naturalist, zoologist and the founding father of paleontology, along with other natural thinkers during the Age of Reason presented fossils as integral evidence in the changing views of natural philosophy at the time from the application of new mathematics and other emerging branches of science.
 This brought about the acceptance of paleontology as a true scientific discipline.
 This also greatly affected the development of geology and stratigraphy as new schools of science.
-This led to other scientific thinkers like Charles Darwin, a naturalist, biologist and geologist, to begin using macrofossils of evidence in a new scientific discipline called evolutionary biology.
+This led to other scientific thinkers like Charles Darwin, a naturalist, biologist and geologist, to begin using macrofossils as evidence in a new scientific discipline called evolutionary biology.